5 minsOctober 21, 2018

 - SGBs are held in the books of the RBI or in demat form eliminating the risk of loss of scrip.
 How your investment would fare, is based on the movement of gold.

-premature redemption can only be entertained if you, the investor, approach the concerned bank/post office at least 1 day prior to the coupon payment date.
-The proceeds will be credited to your bank account provided at the time of applying
+for premature redemption can only be entertained if you, the investor, approach the concerned bank/post office at least 1 day prior to the coupon payment date.
+The proceeds will be credited to your bank account provided at the

 - You also have the option to gift these bonds to your near and dear ones by following legit procedures.